-Liberals secure a majority government with two Toronto riding wins
+Liberals secure a majority government with three by-election wins

 Prime Minister Mark Carney pictured with Liberal MPs Tatiana Auguste, Doly Begum and Danielle Martin. / TWITTER PHOTO

-The Liberals have won a majority government with the election of Danielle Martin in University-Rosedale, Ont., and Doly Begum in Scarborough Southwest, Ont.
+The Liberals have won a majority government with the election of Danielle Martin in University-Rosedale, Ont., Doly Begum in Scarborough Southwest, Ont., and Tatiana Auguste in Terrebonne, Que.

 Martin, a family physician, ran in former Finance Minister Chrystia Freeland’s riding, which became vacant when she resigned to advise Ukrainian President Volodymyr Zelenskyy.